US579/DataMining-Project/README.md

 for HMM, the most useful function is to find the most likely hddien sequence according to its observation,In general, the HMM problem can be described by the following five elements:
 ```
 observations ：we observed phenomenon sequence
-states ：all the possible hidden states
+states ：all the possible implicit states
-start_probability ：the initial probilities of each hidden states
+start_probability ：the initial probilities of each implicit states
-transition_probability ：the probility of transfering from one hidden states to another
+transition_probability ：the probility of transfering from one implicit states to another
-emission_probability ：the probility of some hidden states emit some observed phenomenon
+emission_probability ：the probility of some implicit states emit some observed phenomenon
 ```
 If you use the brute-force method to exhaust all possible state sequences and compare their probability values, the time complexity is O(n^m), obviously , this is unacceptable when we want to find a long sequnce with large dataset, however, we can decrease its time complexity by using Viterbi Algorithem,